-The Vaping Industry by the Numbers: Stats You Need to Know About E-Cigarettes and E-Liquid
+The Vaping Industry by the Numbers: Stats About E-Cigarettes and E-Liquid

 For a long time, electronic cigarettes were somewhat of a niche market.
 Typically sold only in pharmacies, these devices contained one flavor only (tobacco) and they didn’t always last very long.
 In the last couple of years, however, the times have changed when it comes to “e-cig” use.
 The vaping industry — that is, anything to do with using electronic cigarettes — has evolved in ways that give e cig and vaporizer users more choices than ever before.

 Consider this: where electronic cigarettes were once only sold by a few manufacturers in a small number of stores, today there are more places to buy these devices than ever.
 In addition to being sold in drugstores, casual users and smokers who are interested in switching to vaping can now purchase these items anywhere from mall kiosks to online.

 The vaping industry is also becoming specialized.
 Vaping shops and lounges, which represent about one-third of the industry, have been established in all corners of the United States, and today there are more than 3,500 of such shops across the nation.
 These independent businesses bring varieties to consumers that competing cigarette companies just can’t deliver.

 Much of the appeal surrounding vapor cigarettes is in the “e-liquid” used to create vapor.
 While some vaping flavors cater to the crowds who still prefer tobacco, cigar, and menthol tastes found in cigarettes, there is much variety to be found in these liquids.
 Natural fruit flavors include the ever-popular watermelon along with cherry, raspberry, mango, kiwi, and melon.
 Vape users with a sweet tooth, however, can sample anything from vanilla, coffee, cotton candy and pineapple custard to candy-flavored choices like gummy bears, Swedish Fish, and Skittles.